Skip to content

 What The Board Actually Did

-The act: a Minnesota pardon setting aside Vang’s felony first-degree criminal-sexual-conduct conviction — not a commutation of a prison term (he never served one), but an erasure of the conviction on his record.
+The act: a Minnesota pardon setting aside Vang’s felony first-degree criminal-sexual-conduct conviction — not a commutation of a prison term (he never served the underlying stayed prison sentence, only eight months in a county workhouse), but an erasure of the conviction on his record.

 The vote: 3-0.
 All three board members — the governor, the attorney general, and the chief justice — voted yes.